-Inner Leadership provides a practical set of exercises that you can use to build the seven skills that will make you antifragile:
+Inner Leadership brings you a kind of workshop: a practical set of exercises and tools that you can use to build all seven of the skills, abilities, or competencies that will make you antifragile in this time of change:

-And in the same way that you cannot learn to swim just by reading a book about swimming, so you cannot become antifragile just by reading these blogs: you also have to practice the tools and exercises.
+And in the same way that you cannot learn to swim just by reading a book about swimming, so you cannot become antifragile just by reading these blogs.
+You have to do the work.
+You have to practice using the tools and exercises.

-To make this easier, Inner Leadership comes with a free downloadable electronic workbook and there’s also a large format paperback workbook that you can buy.
-Or you can just use pencil and paper.
+To make this easier, The Churning, Inner Leadership comes with a free downloadable electronic workbook or playbook.
+There’s also a large format paperback workbook/playbook that you can buy.
+Or you can use pen and paper.
+But you need to do the practice.
+Because, just like the old joke, the answer to the question, “How do you get to Carnegie Hall?”, is “Practice!”

-Inner Leadership gives you a very practical set of tools that will enable you to define what ‘Carnegie Hall’ looks like for you and bring you the inspiration that will take you there.
-But you also have to do the practice
+Inner Leadership provides you with a very practical set of tools that enable you to get clear on what ‘Carnegie Hall’ looks like for you and create the inspiration that will take you there.
+But you can’t just read about these tools: you have to practice using them.

-Do you know what your equivalent of Carnegie Hall looks like?
-Are you willing to practise the skills that will take you there?
-Would you like to?
+Do you know what your equivalent of Carnegie Hall is?
+Are you willing to practise using the tools that will build the skills that will take you there?

 Adapted from Inner Leadership: a framework and tools for building inspiration in times of change.